brunopadz/nginx-reverse-proxy/README.md

 # Reverse proxy with nginx
 ***
-Basic configuration to use nginx as reverse proxy
+Sample configuration files to use nginx as reverse proxy